simonhaenisch/prettier-plugin-organize-imports/readme.md

 The plugin will be loaded by Prettier automatically.
 No configuration needed.

-_Note: Some package managers (e. g.
-[Yarn 2](https://github.com/prettier/prettier/issues/8474)) don't support automatic plugin discovery.
+_Note: Automatic plugin discovery is not supported with some package managers (e. g.
+[Yarn 2](https://github.com/prettier/prettier/issues/8474)).
 Check the [Prettier documentation](https://prettier.io/docs/en/plugins.html) for alternatives to manually load plugins in that case._

 Files containing the substring `// organize-imports-ignore` or `// tslint:disable:ordered-imports` are skipped.